jcc/blog-manual/en/installation.md

 ### Download Project

-You can install Blog by issuing the Composer `creare-project` command in your terminal:
+You can install Blog by issuing the Composer `create-project` command in your terminal:

 ```shell
 composer create-project jcc/blog